Conservative People's Party of Estonia: Ideology and political positions

-It has also been labelled "far-right" by Kari Käsper, the Executive Director of Estonian Human Rights Centre, and in foreign media by BBC News and the Christian Science Monitor.
-According to Fox News Channel, EKRE is a far-right party, "considered by some to have Fascist-Neo-Nazi sympathies similar to many other flourishing nationalist parties in the Baltics and Eastern Europe".
+It has also been labelled "far-right" by Kari Käsper, the Executive Director of Estonian Human Rights Centre, and in foreign media by BBC News and The Christian Science Monitor.
+According to Fox News, EKRE is a far-right party, "considered by some to have Fascist-Neo-Nazi sympathies similar to many other flourishing nationalist parties in the Baltics and Eastern Europe".
 The Simon Wiesenthal Center has called EKRE youth organisation's annual torchlight procession an "extreme right march".

 Martin Helme, the party leader, has said that the accusations of extremism simply reflect the unfamiliarity and discomfort of the ruling class and media with the new political rhetoric of EKRE: "The mainstream has become so orthodox, so narrow, that whatever is not immaculately, diligently, fervently more-catholic-than-pope mainstream is immediately labelled extremism."

 The programme of EKRE states that the citizens must actively guard against the external as well as the internal enemy in order to secure the Estonian nation, the survival of its independence and its status as an ethno-state.
 It also states as its objectives the creation of the environment needed for the survival of the Estonian language and culture.
 The party calls for implementation of direct democracy, balanced state budget, and strict control over immigration to Estonia.
 Mart Helme has also expressed wishes for EKRE to gain the parliamentary majority and become the sole governing party (in contrast with Estonia's usual coalition governments).

 Social policies

 Education and health care

-The EKRE claims to strongly oppose the widespread closure of schools in the countryside.
+The EKRE strongly opposes the widespread closure of schools in the countryside.
 Its program requires the teachers to speak high-level Estonian and be loyal to the Estonian state.
 To raise the quality of education, EKRE desires to raise the wages of teachers.

 According to the program of the party, the importance of health care is linked to the preservation of the Estonian nation.
 The party stands for free dental treatment, wants to limit the availability of tobacco, alcohol and narcotics, and opposes abortion.